CyanMap/.github/profile/README.md

-## Welcome to CyanMap Readme!
+## Welcome to Cyan Readme!
-# What is CyanMap?
+# What is Cyan?
-CyanMap is a mobile application that lets you find groups and events based on your interests
+Cyan is a collection of random startup ideas we come up with